GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-with-runai-and-podsnapshots.md

 > for large LLMs will be:
 >
 > 1. **Initial Fast Cold Start**: `runai_streamer` rapidly loads the model
->    weights directly into VRAM from GCS FUSE.
+>    weights directly into VRAM from GCS FUSE (e.g., 51.1 GiB Gemma 3 27B in
+>    145s).
 > 2. **Snapshot Creation**: A `PodSnapshot` is automatically taken when the vLLM
 >    readiness probe passes (completing in ~30-60 seconds).
 > 3. **Rapid Scale-Out**: All subsequent replicas come up instantly by restoring